Increase Credit Score Quickly? FinQnA Answer

 2. Check Your Credit Reports for Errors

 Obtain free credit reports from the three major bureaus— Equifax, Experian, and TransUnion— via AnnualCreditReport.com.
 Review them carefully for inaccuracies, outdated information, or fraudulent accounts.
-Correcting errors can quickly increase your score.
+Correcting errors on your credit report is one of easiest ways to increase your credit score fast.

 3. Increase Credit Limits Strategically